AMD CrossFire: Hybrid CrossFireX (dual graphics)

 There is also a "hybrid" mode of CrossFireX that combines on-board graphics using the AMD northbridge architecture with select graphic cards, for increased performance.
 The current generation is called Hybrid CrossFireX and is available for motherboards with integrated AMD chipsets in the 7 and 8 series GPUs, referred to as Hybrid CrossFireX.

 This combination results in power-savings when simple or 2D graphics are used and performance increases of 25% to over 200% in 3D graphics over using a non CrossFire option.
 As of March 2012, it appears that this is now called "AMD Radeon Dual Graphics" and means using A-series APUs together with video cards.

+AMD MGPU

+AMD MGPU (multi-gpu), allows multiple graphics processors to combine their processing power.
+This is not supported on Radeon VII Graphics, Radeon RX7000 series and newer AMD graphics processors.

 Comparisons to Nvidia SLI

 Similarities

 In some cases CrossFire doesn't improve 3D performance – in some extreme cases, it can lower the framerate due to the particulars of an application's coding.
 This is also true for Nvidia's SLI, as the problem is inherent in multi-GPU systems.
 This is often witnessed when running an application at low resolutions.